suffolklibraries/lgc/content/collections/events/watercolour-card-12-02.md

     content:
       -
         type: text
-        text: 'Experiment with lino-cutting tools and techniques for designing, carving and printing.
-By the end, participants create their own linocut prints, gaining skills they can use for other printmaking projects.'
+        text: 'Explore water colour techniques while crafting personalised, hand painted cards.'
   -
-        type: hardBreak
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
       -
-        type: hardBreak
+        type: text
+        text: 'All materials are provided along with the expertise of a professional artist.'
   -
-        type: text
-        text: 'Please bring an apron or wear old clothes, as things might get inky! ' -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'All necessary equipment will be provided, and you will have the opportunity to take home your finished pieces.'
+        text: 'Please bring an apron or wear clothing that you might not mind getting a few splatters of paint on.'
 cta: |-
   This event is organised by East Point Pavilion